MBSTU students boycott classes

 The students have locked his office, academic and administrative buildings, and all gates of the university.

-Following a day-long sit-in in front of the proctor's office yesterday, they continued the protest from this morning.
+Following a day-long sit-in in front of the proctor's office on Monday, they continued the protest from yesterday morning.

 The unrest began on May 7 when a female student living in a nearby mess discovered a camera in the washroom window.
 She submitted a written complaint to the proctor the next day.